Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Form I-864 filing fee: $120

-• Form I-485 filing fee: varies depending on age and other factors.
-The minimum amount is $750, while the maximum amount is $1,225 ($1,140 for form fee and $85 for biometrics).
-You can check the correct fee for your status on the USCIS website.
+• Form I-485 filing fee varies depending on age and other factors.
+The maximum amount is $1,440, while the minimum is $950.
+You can check the correct cost for your status on the USCIS website.

-• Premium processing service fee (optional): $1,440.
+• Premium processing service fee (optional): $2,805.
 This service is only available to EB2A and EB2B applicants.
-You cannot use it if you are applying for the national interest waiver (EB2C) category.
+You cannot use it if you apply for the national interest waiver (EB2C) category.
 The premium processing service helps applicants expedite their Form I-140 petition process, as they can receive a decision from USCIS within 15 days.

 In addition to the above fees, you may also have to pay for the following services, which also vary depending on your location and the service providers.